 Resources: Wood Texture by SophieG*

-Step 1 > Import a Texture
+Step 1 > Import the Texture

 Step 2 > Add Some Text

-Step 3Â > Blending Options
+Step 3 > Blending Options

 The final and magic step is to change the blending options of the text.
 If your image resolution is different then you may have to experiment with higher or lower values to achieve the same effect.
-To change the blending options go to Layer > Layer Style > Blending Options and use the these values:
+To change the blending options go to Layer > Layer Style > Blending Options and use these values:

 Change Fill Opacity to 0%